Centrality-Based Node Feature Augmentation for Robust Network Alignment: Introduction

 \textbf{(\underline{Idea 1})} When the node features are not originally available, we consider a strategy of employing NFA techniques so that NA methods perform robustly even in the absence of additional information.
 We start by highlighting that NFA for NA poses distinct technical difficulties that must be approached differently from the implementation of NFA in other ML tasks on graphs.
 In our study, we present the following three crucial guiding principles of NFA that enable us to achieve satisfactory performance on NA: 1) \textit{expressiveness}, 2) \textit{permutation invariance}, and 3) \textit{consistency}.
 More specifically, augmented node features must be 1) sufficiently expressive to distinguish one node from others in a given network, 2) independent of varying node orderings, and 3) generated in such a way that the same node correspondence across different networks exhibits similar node features.
 However, simply adopting existing NFA approaches designed for general graph learning tasks \cite{kong2020flag, zhu2021graph, wang2020nodeaug} may not suffice the aforementioned guiding principles.
-Existing NFA methods rely primarily on perturbation-based techniques along with {\it originally given} node features \cite{kong2020flag, zhu2021graph, wang2020nodeaug} and do not account for scenarios where node feature information is totally unavailable.
-Moreover, NFA approaches utilizing embedding via topological regularization \cite{song2021topological} and spectral pre-coloring \cite{feldman2022weisfeiler} do not meet the permutation invariance, which can lead to largely different node features in a ground truth cross-network node pair.
+Existing NFA methods rely primarily on perturbation-based techniques along with {\it originally given} node features \cite{kong2020flag, zhu2021graph, wang2020nodeaug} and do not account for scenarios where node features are totally unavailable.
+Moreover, NFA approaches utilizing embedding via topological regularization \cite{song2021topological} and spectral pre-coloring \cite{feldman2022weisfeiler} do not meet the permutation invariance principle, which can lead to largely different node features in a ground truth cross-network node pair.
 Fig. \ref{fig:intro_exam} illustrates an instance of source and target networks with arbitrary node orderings, denoted by $G_s$ and $G_t$, where node features are augmented based on classical network embedding techniques such as DeepWalk \cite{perozzi2014deepwalk}, LINE \cite{tang2015line}, and node2vec \cite{grover2016node2vec}, as in \cite{song2021topological}.
 As depicted in the figure, the augmented node features for each ground truth node pair (i.e., (a,A) or (b,B)) across isomorphic networks are not identical, despite having the same topological structure.
 This violates the consistency principle in NA, indicating that a ground truth node pair shall share consistent node features \cite{zhang2016final,trung2020adaptive,park2023power}, which thus yields the undesirable discovery of node pairs.
-To overcome this problem, we devise \textit{centrality-based NFA (CNFA)}, a new NFA technique suitable for the NA task that suffices the three guiding principles.
+Furthermore, while some existing methods \cite{zhang2016final,tang2023identifying} have partially utilized NFA for NA by leveraging only the degree of nodes, such limited approaches have often resulted in suboptimal performance \cite{zhang2016final}.
+Thus, despite the above-described contributions, the potential of NFA for NA has not yet been thoroughly explored, particularly in terms of three crucial dimensions: expressiveness, permutation invariance, and consistency.
+To fundamentally address this problem, we devise \textit{centrality-based NFA (CNFA)}, a new NFA technique suitable for the NA task that satisfies all of the three guiding principles.
 CNFA is composed of 1) centrality calculation, 2) centrality selection based on our own {\it centrality selection score} computed prior to performing NFA, and 3) equal-width binning.
-Our CNFA technique is capable of judiciously encoding each node's {\it centrality} by preserving the expressive and permutation-invariant properties.
+Our CNFA technique is capable of judiciously encoding each node's {\it centrality} by preserving the expressive and permutation invariance properties.